amanhex/dotfiles/README.md

 ## Usage

-First install hyprland using SolDoesTech's [HyprV2](https://github.com/SolDoesTech/HyprV2) script, then install the stuffs used in this build and customize it using the configs provived.
+First install hyprland using SolDoesTech's [HyprV2](https://github.com/SolDoesTech/HyprV2) script, then install the stuffs used in this build and customize it using the configs provided.

 ## Stuffs Used